gokceuludogan/CmpE150-Python/InstallationGuide.md

 ## Instructions  <a name="instructions"></a>

 Step by step instructions for installing these software are provided below for the Windows, MacOS, and Linux operating systems.

 ### 1. Install Python

 #### Windows <a name="py-win"></a>

+If Microsoft Store is supported in your computer:

 1. Go to Microsoft Store, type python 3.8 in the search bar.
 Download python 3.8.

 2. To control if python3.8 is installed, press the Windows button, then type: